Facebook to comply with Apple's privacy change

 This prompt, Facebook said, will provide more information about the benefits of personalised advertisements and how these are used, and does not result in new types of data being collected or new uses of the data.

-"We disagree with Apple's approach, but will be showing their prompt to ensure stability for the businesses and people who use our services," said a Facebook spokesman yesterday.
+"We disagree with Apple's approach, but will be showing their prompt to ensure stability for the businesses and people who use our services," said a Facebook spokesman on Monday.

 The Facebook spokesman added that Apple's prompt does not provide any context about the benefits of personalised advertising.